eygraber/gh-merge-queue/README.md

 - `--timeout <seconds>`: Timeout for waiting for a pull request to be merged (default: 900).
 - `--poll-interval <seconds>`: Interval for polling the pull request status (default: 30).
 - `--muted`: Disable the bell sound.
+- `--dry-run`: Print the commands that would be executed without running them.
 - `--help`: Show the help message.

 ## Dependencies